 - Estimating the ROI of UX Design for Your Business Case

 - ROI of UX: B2B Redesign Case Studies

 Understanding design ROI measurements and criteria

 Even the most frugal and numbers-oriented decision-makers understand that companies with a decent design outperform their competitors.
 A seamless, consistent, and engaging user experience has become the pillar and starting point of the overall customer experience in the digital-first world.
-In 2021, the excellent customer experience affects the company’s bottom line more than it has ever had.
+In 2022, the excellent customer experience will affect the company's bottom line more than it has ever had.